 Interim exams are taken during the module or at the end of the block.
-The study guide and the NIHES website contain information about which subjects interim exams are given.
+The learning environment of Canvas and the NIHES website contain information about which subjects interim exams are given.
 For certain subjects or sections of subjects an attendance obligation applies.
 In case of an attendance obligation for the entire course, the upper limit for absence is 20%.
 EC points are only granted if the attendance obligation has been met and a sufficient result has been obtained on the interim exam.

 The compulsory courses Summer Course 1 & 2, Winter Course 1 & 2 and Population Dynamics in Infection and Immunity are concluded with a written exam in any case.
-Admission to the study components after Summer Course 1 is only granted if a pass is obtained for the written examination for Summer Course 1.
 Students are allowed a maximum of 20% absence.
 For the whole I&I program applies that absence is allowed only after motivated sign out, and in consultation with the director of the program (in this case the Program Director or managing director).
 In principle the student is present, the 20% is the upper limit for absence in the event of any non-preventable absence.
 EC points are only awarded if the obligation to attend has been complied with and a satisfactory result is obtained for the examination if the course has interim exams.
 The student must be available to attend the compulsory courses and research outside of the timetable free periods in the timetable of the I&I Master program.